google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/automating-image-optimization/index.md

 <img
         src="images/pjpeg-graph.png"
         alt="impact to wait time of switching to progressive jpeg" /> In 2015, [Facebook switched to PJPEG (for their iOS app)](https://code.facebook.com/posts/857662304298232/faster-photos-in-facebook-for-ios/) and saw a 10% reduction in data usage.
-They were able to show a good quality image 15% faster than previously, optimising perceived loading time, as shown in the figure above.
+They were able to show a good quality image 15% faster than previously, optimizing perceived loading time, as shown in the figure above.

 PJPEGs can improve compression, consuming [2-10%](http://www.bookofspeed.com/chapter5.html) less bandwidth compared to baseline/simple JPEGs for images over 10KB.
 Their higher compression ratio is thanks to each scan in the JPEG being able to have its own dedicated optional [Huffman table](https://en.wikipedia.org/wiki/Huffman_coding).
 Modern JPEG encoders (e.g [libjpeg-turbo](http://libjpeg-turbo.virtualgl.org/), MozJPEG, etc.) take advantage of PJPEG’s flexibility to pack data better.

-<aside class="note"><b>Note:</b> Why do PJPEGs compress better?
+Note: Why do PJPEGs compress better?
 Baseline JPEG blocks are encoded one at a time.
-With PJPEGs, similar [Discrete Cosine Transform](https://en.wikipedia.org/wiki/Discrete_cosine_transform) coefficients across more than one block can be encoded together leading to better compression.</aside>
+With PJPEGs, similar [Discrete Cosine Transform](https://en.wikipedia.org/wiki/Discrete_cosine_transform) coefficients across more than one block can be encoded together leading to better compression.

-### <a id="whos-using-progressive-jpegs-in-production" href="#whos-using-progressive-jpegs-in-production">Who's using Progressive JPEGs in production?</a>
+### Who's using Progressive JPEGs in production? {: #whos-using-progressive-jpegs-in-production }

 *   [Twitter.com ships Progressive JPEGs](https://www.webpagetest.org/performance_optimization.php?test=170717_NQ_1K9P&run=2#compress_images) with a baseline of quality of 85%.
 They measured user perceived latency (time to first scan and overall load time) and found overall, PJPEGs were competitive at addressing their requirements for low file-sizes, acceptable transcode and decode times.
 *   [Facebook ships Progressive JPEGs for their iOS app](https://code.facebook.com/posts/857662304298232/faster-photos-in-facebook-for-ios/).
 They found it reduced data-usage by 15% and enabling them to show a good quality image 15% faster.
 *   [Yelp switched to Progressive JPEGs](https://engineeringblog.yelp.com/2017/06/making-photos-smaller.html) and found it was in part responsible for ~4.5% of their image size reduction savings.
 They also saved an extra 13.8% using MozJPEG

-### <a id="the-disadvantages-of-progressive-jpegs" href="#the-disadvantages-of-progressive-jpegs">The disadvantages of Progressive JPEGs</a>
+### The disavantages of Progressive JPEGs {: #the-disadvantages-of-progressive-jpegs }

 PJPEGs can be slower to decode than baseline JPEGs - sometimes taking 3x as long.
 On desktop machines with powerful CPUs this can be less of a concern, but is on underpowered mobile devices with limited resources.
 Displaying incomplete layers takes work as you're basically decoding the image multiple times.
 These multiple passes can eat CPU cycles.